soc-ucsd/SDPfw/README.md

 Only the PSD cones are approximated.

-factorwidth.m is called with the syntax
+The main function _factorwidth.m_ is called with the syntax

 	>> [Anew, bnew, cnew, Knew, info] = factorwidth(A,b,c,K,opts);

 Input data
-* A, b, c, K are SDP data in seudmi form
+* _A, b, c, K_ are SDP data in seudmi form
-* opts.bfw     1 or 0,  block factor-width-two decomposition
+* _opts.bfw_     1 or 0,  block factor-width-two decomposition
-* opts.nop     integer, number of blocks in the partion alpha
+* _opts.nop_     integer, number of blocks in the partion alpha
-* opts.size    alternative to nop, number of entries in each block
+* _opts.size_    alternative to nop, number of entries in each block
-* opts.socp    1 or 0,  reformualte 2 by 2 PSD cone with a second-order cone
+* _opts.socp_    1 or 0,  reformualte 2 by 2 PSD cone with a second-order cone
-* opts.dual    1 or 0, whether this should be dual or primal block
+* _opts.dual_    1 or 0, whether this should be dual or primal block
                     factorwidth two cone

-The output data Anew, bnew, cnew, Knew are new SDP data in sedumi form, which can be passed to SeDuMi directly.
-See test_sedumi.m and test_mosek.m for examples.
+The output data _Anew, bnew, cnew, Knew_ are new SDP data in sedumi form, which can be passed to SeDuMi directly.
+See _test_sedumi.m_ and _test_mosek.m_ for examples.

 ## Decomposed Structured Subsets